eaobservatory/hedwig/doc/user/invitation.rst

 with which you do not wish to be involved, you can remove yourself as follows:

-1. Accept the invitation normally as described above.
+1. Apply the invitation to your account normally as described above.

 2. Go to the proposal view page.
-Normally you will be redirected to this page on accepting an invitation --- otherwise you can find it from the "Your proposals" page.
+Normally you will be redirected to this page on applying an invitation to your account --- otherwise you can find it from the "Your proposals" page.

 3. You can then read the proposal to ensure you do not wish to